biosaxs-dev/molass-develop/_sources/chapters/06/testing.md

 One reason for dividing tests into the two categories, namely "generic" and "specific", is as follows.

-The generic folder should be kept relatively simple by excluding site-specific tests such as "FlowChange", which arises only from unique experiment practice at some SAXS beamlines in [Photon Factory](https://www2.kek.jp/imss/pf/eng/), Japan and often includes complex issues irrelevant to generic cases.
+The generic folder should be kept relatively simple by excluding site-specific tests such as "FlowChange", which arises only from unique experiment practice in Photon Factory, Japan and often includes complex factors.

 ```{note}
 Three-digit numbers are just for ordering in the following sense.